User Experience

 Moderated / Unmoderated Tests

-- Which page elements capture the most user attention?
+• Which elements capture the most attention.

 TOOLS: Eye Tracking / EEG